HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Structure Definition Escape Paths

-FSH uses the caret (`^`) syntax to provide direct access to elements of a StructureDefinition.
+FSH uses the caret (`^`) syntax to provide direct access to elements of an SD.
 The caret syntax should be reserved for situations not addressed through [FSH Keywords](#keywords) or IG configuration files (i.e., elements other than name, id, title, description, url, publisher, fhirVersion, etc.).
 Examples of metadata elements in SDs that require the caret syntax include experimental, useContext, and abstract.
 The caret syntax also provides a simple way to set metadata attributes in the ElementDefinitions that comprise the snapshot and differential tables (e.g., short, slicing discriminator and rules, meaningWhenMissing, etc.).

-To set a value in the root-level attributes of StructureDefinition, use the following syntax:
+To set a value in the root-level attributes of an SD, use the following syntax:

 ```
 * ^{StructureDefinition path} = {value}